aevilla160/IndySCC25/HPL/HPLTuning/whatisdat.md

 ```

 * Recommmend using 4 or 8 (8 to be safe)
+* Memory alignment: arranging data at specific boundaries (4, 8, etc bytes) that match system architecture
+  * HPL solves in double precision (64-bit) arithmetic / uses double precision floating-point to represent data
+  * 8-byte alignment for double is probably best for Jetstream 2
 * Find cache line size: `getconf LEVEL1_DCACHE_LINESIZE`
-* Cache line size and/or bus width should be a mulitple of this number
+* Guess: cache line size and/or bus width should be a mulitple of this number

 ## Resources